 ASTK18193U Public opinion: Methods and meaning

-Knowledge: Have read the classic texts on the causes, consequences and measurement of public opinion.
-Understand recent innovations in the field, and current gaps in the literature.
+Knowledge: Having read classic texts on the causes, consequences and measurement of public opinion.
+Being able to explain and compare different theories of public opinion formation, as well as theories on how public opinion fits into a broader political system.
+Being able to describe recent innovations in the field, and current gaps in the literature.

 Readings include (chapters from) old and new classics such as: